Breed: Mixed breed

 Sex: Male

-Age: 3 years approx
+Age: 8-12 months approx

-Size: Large (74 lbs)
+Size: Medium (45-50 lbs)

 Coat: Smooth

-Other Dogs: Not suitable for a home with dogs
+Other Dogs: OK with dogs

-These dogs have been available for 26 days
+These dogs have been available for 4 days

-Available for adoption on this date: Mar 25th, 2026
+Available for adoption on this date: July 3rd, 2026

 Dogs are claimed, adopted and rescued everyday so please contact us to check that these dogs are available.